Convert 38.5 Degrees Celsius To Fahrenheit

 This formula is derived from the relationship between the two scales, taking into account both the difference in the size of the degree and the offset in their zero points.
 The '9/5' factor adjusts for the different degree sizes (a Celsius degree is larger than a Fahrenheit degree), and the '+ 32' accounts for the fact that 0°C is equivalent to 32°F.

 Understanding the scientific foundation of these scales involves grasping the concept of thermal energy and how it relates to molecular motion.
-Temperature is essentially a measure of the average kinetic energy of the particles in a substance.
+Plus, temperature is essentially a measure of the average kinetic energy of the particles in a substance.
 When we measure temperature, we're quantifying this energy using standardized scales like Celsius and Fahrenheit.

 To convert 38.5 degrees Celsius to Fahrenheit, we plug the Celsius value into the formula: